michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ### 1.2.
 Predictors/Independent Variables:
 To predict the target variable, we started from a pool of candidate regressors which was derived from raw data using basic mathematical transformations.
 The raw data can be classified into three categories: **economic, fundamental, and technical data**.
 Below is a short description for each of the categories.
 - Economic data includes macroeconomic indicators such as CPI components, employment statistics, and interest rates.
-Most of them are related to monetary or fiscal policy and are sourced from [FRED](https://fred.stlouisfed.org/).
+All relate to monetary or fiscal policy and are sourced from [FRED](https://fred.stlouisfed.org/) or [University of Michigan Surveys of Consumers](http://www.sca.isr.umich.edu/).
 - Fundamental data consists of valuation data for S&P 500 Index such as earnings, PE, and dividend yield and is sourced from https://www.multpl.com/.
 - Technical data was derived from S&P 500 Index and VIX's historical prices and trading volume.